AtmolanderMimi/basm/book/src/dynamic-array.md

 on the return trip, we do it on the going trip.
 This means we can't take advantage of the index being zeroed in the return trip to store the cell value where index stood.
-So, sadly, this requires us to make the flyer have **3 reserved data cells** at the start (plus the swap, maxxing out our 4 spots of parking).
+So, sadly, this requires us to make the flyer have **3 reserved data cells** at the start (plus the swap, maxing out our 4 spots of parking).

 A diagram of our flyer would look like so: